Odontodactylus brevirostris: Morphology and size

 O. brevirostris has an elongated, slightly flattened body with a broad carapace and large, independently movable eyes.
 The dorsal surface is mottled brown, camouflaging the shrimp against sand and rubble; the uropods are pink and the raptorial appendages bear alternating red and white bands.
 Reported sizes range from about 2.5 to 7 cm in length, although field observations from Hawaii suggest individuals may attain roughly 7.6 cm.

 Vision and nervous system

 The eyes are divided into dorsal and ventral hemispheres separated by a midband and can move independently.
 Each eye contains up to 16 photoreceptor pigments, enabling detection of ultraviolet light and both linear and circular polarised light.
 Stomatopods can gauge depth with a single eye and perform complex scanning movements.
 A reniform body identified in the midbrain of mantis shrimps integrates colour information and may function in parallel processing of visual input.
 Research on mantis shrimp vision has inspired studies of parallel processing and image segregation in arthropod brains.

+Etymology

+The specific epithet brevirostris comes from Latin brevis, meaning 'short', and rostris, meaning 'snout'.